Short RPGs for fun and profit

 Last month, I finished a play-through of Paper Mario: The Thousand-Year Door and was looking for something else to play.
 I checked the Wii Shop, expecting once again to find an update with two, maybe three bland-looking clones of games already on VC.
 “Hmm”, I thought.
 “Phantasy Star 2…” a quick check around had me somewhat concerned.
 Most of my friends who enjoyed the Phantasy Star series told me not to even try.
 I shrugged and figured that if nothing else, my 800 Wii Points (which are no doubt all the more valuable due to the declining dollar and the burgeoning economy of Wiiville) will have gone to support classic RPGs.

-A couple of hours later, when I told Jay I had started playing, his first words were “I’m sorry”. → This post are sick.
+A couple of hours later, when I told Jay I had started playing, his first words were “I’m sorry”. → Now bear my arctic post.

 Review – Final Fantasy: Revenant Wings